 6-Dry skin, hair, and nails

-This disorder also affects your appearance.
-The changes that are occurring in your body are reflected in dry hair, skin, and nails.
+This disorder also affects your appearance, as the changes that are occurring in your body are reflected in dry hair, skin, and nails.

 We recommend you read: 4 alternatives for dry hair